canonical/craft-parts/docs/explanation/overlays.rst

-When executing the stage step for a part that declares overlay content, the consolidated content generated in the overlay step is added to the common stage area along with artifacts resulting from the part build step.
+When executing the stage step for a part that declares overlay content, the consolidated content generated in the overlay step is added to the common stage area along with artifacts resulting from the part's build step.
 Files from overlay and part install may overlap as long as they don't conflict.
 Conflicting files can be resolved using stage or overlay file filters.

 Staging any part that declares overlay content cause the consolidated overlay content be staged.
 The overlay files remain in the stage area until all parts